-Internet: Access to turnitin.com for submission of papers and Canvas for access to class materials
+Internet: Access to Canvas required for some assignment submissions and access to class materials

 Prerequisites: Acct&201 with C or better.
 College level reading, writing, and basic math (through fractions and percents).
 Comfortable with ratios and numeric relationships.

 Strongly Desired: Working knowledge of Excel, Word or equivalent, and PowerPoint or equivalent.
 Strong Algebra skills.